cs230-stanford/website-winter-2020/officehours.md

 ---

 ## Annoucement
-- [2019-10-14] Week 4: Meet-up with TAs are **mandatory**.
+- [2019-10-14] Week 4: Meet-up with TAs is **mandatory**.
 Please make a 15-minute appointment with your assigned project TA.
 We update the office hour booking links and please find them in [this table](#table).
+- [2019-11-05] Week 7: Meet-up with your project's TA is **mandatory**.
+Please make a 15-minute appointment with your assigned project TA.
+We update the office hour booking links and please find them in [this table](#table).
+You have 2 weeks to meet with your project TA.

 ## Office Hours Table <a name="table"></a>